lmfit/lmfit-py/doc/model.rst

 If not specified, Parameters are constructed from all positional arguments and all keyword arguments that have a default value that is numerical, except the independent variable, of course.
 Importantly, the Parameters can be modified after creation.
-In fact, you will have to do this because none of the parameters have valid initial values.
+In fact, you may have to do this because none of the parameters constructed from positional arguments have valid initial values.
 In addition, one can place bounds and constraints on Parameters, or fix their values.

 Explicitly specifying ``independent_vars``